 The IPU is an international organisation comprising the parliaments of sovereign states established in 1889 in Paris by William Randal Cremer (United Kingdom) and Frédéric Passy (France).
-It was the first permanent forum for political multilateral negotiations and the British Group of the IPU has remained active in its work since its inception.
+It was the world's first permanent forum for political multilateral negotiations and the British Group of the IPU has remained active in its work since its inception.
 Continuing this long history of active engagement, the UK is currently the Vice-President for the 12 Plus Group on the IPU Executive Committee.

 Comprising parliamentarians from 173 Member Parliaments and 11 Associate Members, the IPU aims to complement international relations conducted at inter-governmental level by ministers, ambassadors and other state officials by establishing friendship, understanding and co-operation between parliamentarians on issues of common concern and international significance.

 The IPU supports the efforts of and works in close co-operation with the United Nations, whose objectives it shares.
 The Union also co-operates with regional inter-parliamentary organisations, as well as with international intergovernmental and non-governmental organisations which are motivated by the same ideals.
 The IPU is supported by an International Secretariat based in Geneva since 1921 with responsibility for co-ordinating the IPU's global activities, including biannual Assemblies and other specialised meetings.
 The current Secretary General of the IPU is Martin Chungong.

 The IPU Strategy 2017-2021, drafted under the guidance of IPU Member Parliaments, sets the vision, mission and objectives of the organization.
 It outlines the actions that need to be taken by the IPU community to achieve its agenda and the two overarching goals of building strong, democratic parliaments and mobilizing them around the global development agenda.

 The IPU’s Vision contained in its Strategy 2017-21 is: